colinangusmackay/recipes/sweets/scottish-tablet.md

 1. Grease the baking tray with a generous amount of butter and set aside.
 2. Put the milk in the pan on a gentle heat.
-3. Slowly seive the sugar into the pan, stirring into the milk until the sugar has disolved.
+3. Slowly sieve the sugar into the pan, stirring into the milk until the sugar has dissolved.
 4. Add the butter and allow it to melt.
 5. Mix in the condensed milk.
 6. When all is mixed well together, increase the heat and stir continuously.
-7. As you are stirring the mixture monitor the temperature, keep strirring until it reaches 120°C. This step will take a while.
+7. As you are stirring the mixture monitor the temperature, keep stirring until it reaches 120°C. This step will take a while.
 The mixture has to be stirred continuously in case it burns.
 8. Remove from the heat, and beat the mixture.
 It will get more difficult as it starts to cool.
 9. When it starts setting, pour into the greased tray you made up earlier.
 Spread to the corners of the tray.
 It will probably start setting at this point so be quick.
 10. After a short while (15-30 minutes) you can score the cut lines into the tablet.
 Note, you are not cutting it yet, just scoring roughly 2mm deep lines where you want the tablet to be cut later on.